'I am a thief' tattooed on teen's forehead

-This is what was tattooed in the forehead of a Brazilian teenager who was caught trying to steal a bicycle in a city near Sao Paulo.
+This is what was tattooed on the forehead of a Brazilian teenager who was caught trying to steal a bicycle in a city near Sao Paulo.

-The incident was recorded with a cellphone and published on social media, leading authorities to arrest a local tattoo artist and his accomplice.
+The incident was recorded on a cellphone and published on social media, leading authorities to arrest a local tattoo artist and his accomplice.

 Both confessed, police said.